Compare Auto Insurance in Atlanta

 Atlanta, Georgia is an economic hotspot, and the Hartsfield-Jackson Airport is the America’s busiest for 17 years running.
 Atlanta drivers commute hundreds of thousands of miles a year, and if you’re one of them, you’ll want affordable car insurance rates.

 How much is car insurance in Atlanta, GA?
 Drivers shouldn't be surprised to learn the average cost of insurance coverage here is higher than both the national and state average.
 The average price in Atlanta is $1,746 a year for men and $1,707.33 for women.
-This is more than twice the $896.50 per year paid for average auto insurance in Georgia.
-The national average cost is $889.01
+The average cost of auto insurance in Georgia is $896.50.
+The national average price is $889.01

 Prices may vary depending on multiple factors including: your driving record and the total number of claims filed in your zip code.